aloramiaa/is-a-dev_factory/README.md

 The app can be deployed to:
 - [Render](https://render.com) (recommended)
 - [Railway](https://railway.app)
-- Any platform supporting Next.js applications with sufficient serverless function timeout limits
+- Any platform supporting Next.js applications with sufficient serverless function timeout limits (>10 seconds)

 > **Important:** Vercel and similar platforms with strict serverless function timeout limits (< 10 seconds) are not recommended as the GitHub API operations may exceed these limits.